traumverloren/camping-in-iceland/README.md

 ### Day 5: Southern Iceland

 - This was my longest & most tiresome driving day.
 I felt the pressure of my driving days coming to a close in a couple of days and I wanted to plan for a last minute decision to go snorkeling at Silfra on the 7th day, so I knew I had to get a big chunk of driving done today.
-In retrospect, this section of Iceland is gorgeous with black sand beaches and waterfalls to expore & I ended up skipping some sights I wanted to see.
-Definitely coming back here with several days to slowly explore this area in the future.
+In retrospect, this section of Iceland is gorgeous with black sand beaches and waterfalls to expore & I ended up skipping some sights I wanted to see. 😭 Definitely plan to come back here with several days to slowly explore this area in the future.

 https://user-images.githubusercontent.com/9959680/133134439-09d6c2b9-29c0-4e76-b074-026c4d2bc82d.mp4

 - The drive started out super sunny!
 I skipped [Djúpavogskörin Natural Geothermal Pool](https://www.google.com/maps/place/Dj%C3%BApavogsk%C3%B6rin+Natural+Geothermal+Pool/@64.6539378,-14.3434785,17z/data=!3m1!4b1!4m5!3m4!1s0x48cec304bc744d6b:0xc0e2cd45ef94cb2e!8m2!3d64.6539378!4d-14.3412898?hl=en-US) that was nearby my campsite to see other sites.
-Would have stopped I had time L(
+Would have stopped here if I had time. :(
-- I approached dense fog.
+- I approached a looming fog.
 I went through a mountain tunnel at Vestrahorn Mountain & ended up in dense fog on the other side!
 I was going to visit the beach at [Stokksnes](https://guidetoiceland.is/travel-iceland/drive/stokksnes) but was deterred that I'd much out of it in the fog, so kept going.

 ![IMG_3730](https://user-images.githubusercontent.com/9959680/133135406-8f85e121-d03c-4ec8-9298-3651cc4edbd6.JPG)
 ![IMG_3732](https://user-images.githubusercontent.com/9959680/133135410-efe25173-19f4-40d9-a649-82f258879e63.JPG)